 Some Bitcoin casinos claim they are immune to economic turmoil because they are a virtual currency, but it is true that their value can fluctuate following major events; after the collapse of trading platform Mt Gox, for example.
 It should be noted that some multi-currency online casinos only accept deposits and withdrawals in selected currencies, which can make exchange rates and conversion fees a costly additional consideration.

+Depending who you talk to, bitcoin gambling is the safest option.
 Under conventional banking systems, powerful bodies maintain advanced security systems.
 There are also insurance systems in place, and secure middlemen like PayPal who guarantee funds.

-Yet Bitcoin gambling websites argue that cryptocurrency transfers are more secure because they are anonymous, peer-to-peer transactions.
+Yet bitcoin gambling websites argue that cryptocurrency transfers are more secure because they are anonymous, peer-to-peer transactions.
 When funds are transferred, a security certificate between the two parties is generated and approved by virtual software.

-Whether you are considering a multi-currency site or a Bitcoin-only gaming site, it is vital to check that it is licensed by the UK Gambling Commission, which has been required since November 2014.
-Ensuring the validity of a Bitcoin gambling site's regulation is vital.
+Whether you are considering a multi-currency site that accepts bitcoin or a bitcoin-only gambling site, it is vital to check that it is licensed in the jurisdiction you're playing from, which has been required since November 2014 in the UK.
+Ensuring the validity of a bitcoin gambling site's regulation is vital.

-Licensed websites usually display the Gambling Commission logo on their footer.
+Licensed websites in the UK usually display the Gambling Commission logo on their footer.
 Most gambling websites also regularly commission independent testing companies like eCOGRA or GLI to confirm that the random number generators in their games are fair, and to assess their return to player percentages.
-Ensure that the Bitcoin gambling site you choose carries these tests out.
+Ensure that the bitcoin gambling site you choose carries these tests out.